Overview

 const docRef = doc(collectionRef, id)

-const docRef = doc(collectionRef) // ID is generated by firestore
+const docRef = doc(collectionRef) // randomized ID

-getDoc(docRef)
+getDoc(docRef) // DocumentSnapshot

 Document snapshot